Chris Christie won't rule out challenging Trump in 2024

 Christie joined Hewitt to promote his new public service announcement that urges Americans to wear masks amid the coronavirus pandemic.

-And Christie says he thinks the president should attend Biden’s inauguration on Jan.
+Christie also said he thinks the president should attend Biden’s inauguration on Jan.
 20, which is a tradition.

 CLICK HERE TO GET THE FOX NEWS APP